 As a result of the Merger, each share of common stock, \$.01 par value per share of SAI (the "SAI Common Stock") outstanding immediately prior to the consummation of the Merger will be converted into the right to receive one share of PIA Common Stock.
+This one-to-one ratio is referred to as the "Exchange Ratio" and is explained in more detail in the fairness opinion of ING Baring Furman Selz LLC which is attached as Annex D to this Proxy Statement.
 The Merger Agreement also provides for the assumption by PIA of all outstanding options to purchase SAI Common Stock.
 Pursuant to the Merger Agreement, PIA will issue Substitute Options covering an aggregate of 134,114 shares of PIA Common Stock to the holders of SAI Options.
 Each Substitute Option shall provide for the same terms and conditions (including an exercise price of \$0.01 per share) and right to purchase the same number of shares as the surrendered SAI Option.

-Although the exact number of Merger Shares to be issued to the SAI Stockholders in connection with the Merger will not be determined until immediately prior to the closing of the Merger, the number of such shares will equal (a) $2\ 1/3$ times the total number of outstanding shares of PIA Common Stock on the business day prior to the closing of the Merger, minus (b) 134,114 (the number of Substitute Options).
-Immediately following the Merger (and assuming full exercise of all Substitute Options and without regard to vesting), (i) the SAI Stockholders and the holders of Substitute Options will hold an aggregate of approximately 70% of the PIA Common Stock then outstanding and (ii) the holders of PIA Common Stock immediately prior to the Merger will hold an aggregate of approximately 30% of the PIA Common Stock then outstanding.
-The total number of shares of PIA Common Stock to be issued to the SAI Stockholders and to be covered by the Substitute Options issued to the SAI Option Holders pursuant to the Merger is estimated to be approximately 12.8 million.
+Although the exact number of Merger Shares to be issued to the SAI Stockholders in connection with the Merger will not be determined until immediately prior to the closing of the Merger, the number of such shares will equal (a) 2.2546 times the total number of outstanding shares of PIA Common Stock on the business day prior to the closing of the Merger, minus (b) 134,114 (the number of Substitute Options).
+Immediately following the Merger (and assuming full exercise of all Substitute Options and without regard to vesting), (i) the SAI Stockholders and the holders of Substitute Options will hold an aggregate of approximately 69.3% of the PIA Common Stock then outstanding and (ii) the holders of PIA Common Stock immediately prior to the Merger will hold an aggregate of approximately 30.7% of the PIA Common Stock then outstanding.
+The total number of shares of PIA Common Stock to be issued to the SAI Stockholders and to be covered by the Substitute Options issued to the SAI Option Holders pursuant to the Merger is estimated to be between 12.3 million and 12.4 million.

 While dollar fluctuations in the market price of PIA Common Stock will not affect the number of shares of PIA Common Stock and Substitute Options to be issued in the Merger, such changes in market price would change the aggregate value of shares of PIA Common Stock and Substitute Options issued in the Merger.
-Based on the number of shares of PIA common stock outstanding on June 7, 1999 (5,480,966 outstanding shares), upon the consummation of the Merger, PIA will issue an aggregate of approximately 12,654,806 shares of PIA Common Stock to the SAI Stockholders and Substitute Options covering 134,114 shares of PIA Common Stock to the holders of SAI Options.
-Such Merger Shares would have a value of approximately \$45.1 million and the Substitute Options

-(assuming full exercise thereof and without regard to vesting) would have a value of approximately \$480,000, based upon the closing price of PIA Common Stock as reported on the Nasdaq National Market on June 7, 1999.
+Based on the number of shares of PIA common stock outstanding on [], 1999 ([] outstanding shares), upon the consummation of the Merger, PIA will issue an aggregate of [$$] shares of PIA Common Stock to the SAI Stockholders and Substitute Options covering] shares of PIA Common Stock to the holders of SAI Options.
+Such Merger Shares would have a value of (assuming full exercise thereof and without regard to vesting) would have a value of approximately [\$], based upon the closing price of PIA Common Stock as reported on the Nasdaq National Market on [1999.
 A copy of the Merger Agreement is attached as Annex A to the Proxy Statement.

-If the requisite approval of the stockholders of PIA is received and all other conditions to the Merger are satisfied or waived, the Merger is anticipated to close in July 1999.
-Either PIA or SPAR may, to the extent permitted by law, waive any condition to closing.
+If the requisite approval of the stockholders of PIA is received and all other conditions to the Merger are satisfied or waived, the Merger is anticipated to close within the second calendar quarter of 1999.